thetrime/proactive/README.md

 [1] actually, if you want, you can return a jsx/2 term, where the first argument is a goal to run, and the second argument is the Document.
 This should not be required for hand-written code, but JSX uses it so that constructs like `{|jsx(Foo)||<X>{Var}</X>}, X = []` where we do not know when compiling the JSX whether or not X has any children.

 ##### State
 You MAY declare a predicate `getInitialState(+Props, -State)` in your module. (note that using Props here may be an anti-pattern, depending on exactly what you do.
 See https://facebook.github.io/react/tips/props-in-getInitialState-as-anti-pattern.html). getInitialState/2 will be called before the component is _first_ instantiated.
-State is expected to be a list of `=/2` terms, where each term has an atom for the first argument.
-This is not currently checked, but I plan to add a check to ensure this is the case, since failing to do so leads to surprising and unexpected problems in event handlers when we try and 'merge' states.
+State is expected to be a term {}(Term), where Term is either:
+   * ,(Cell, Term)
+   * Cell
+And Cell is a term :(Atom, Value).

+This looks obtuse, but it means you can write states like {foo: bar, qux: {baz: [], quux:3}}.
+Why use {} instead of []?
+There are two reasons:
+   * I found myself wanting to write [rows=[a,b,c]] several times, and the recursive nature of the state meant that I had to 'protect' the inner list from being converted into a state.
+This made it ugly to recover it later
+   * In the end, I never found myself building a state piecewise like you might a list - the lack of an | operator simply didn't seem to matter.
+If it became necessary, a put_state(+State, +Key, +Value, -NewState) could be trivially written

+Note that the empty state is {}, but an unbound state is simply ignored.
+This may come in handy if your version of GNU Prolog for Java does not support {} as a term due to https://github.com/drt24/gnuprologjava/issues/6

+You can get at these elements using get_state(+State, +Key, -Value).
+This has some slightly unusual behaviour:
+   * The functor of Key is used as the lookup
+   * If there is no match in the state, then {null} is returned
+   * {null} is a valid state, and always returns {null} for any key.
+This means you can write State.foo.bar.baz, and if State has no foo, then you'll just get {null} rather than a Prolog version of a null pointer exception.
+   * If a value is found:
+      * If Key is an atom, then Value is the found value
+      * If Key was a compound, then Value is the found value with the arguments of Key consed on to it.
+FIXME: This was to enable some syntactic sugar, but now I cant find the example I needed it for.

 ##### Event Handlers
-You MAY declare event handlers in the Javascript way: For example,
+You MAY declare event handlers in a Javascript-esque way: For example,
 ```
 {|jsx(...)||
   <Button label='Click me' onClick={some_goal}/>|}